surajmasai/mudda/README.md

 - Create a web server with a RESTful API to translate a text from one language to another.
 - For the actual translation, an external service like Google Translate can be used.
 - The source and target language should be definable via the API.
-- In addition, cache (store in Database) translations, in order to avoid repeated hits to the translation API.
+- In addition, cache (store in cache) translations, in order to avoid repeated hits to the translation API.
 The cache must be persistent!

-- The server should have an extensible architecture.
-E.g. We may want to change our caching strategy or switch out our translation service.
+translation service.

 ### Tech stack used
 -  `NodeJS` & `ExpressJS` (a flexible Node.js web application framework) as beckend.
 -  `Google translate` as an external service for actual translation.
 -  `node-cache` package for caching.
--  `Jest` to test the APIs.

 ## Install Dependencies